paulchyz/OCI_Streaming_Pipeline/README.md

 6. For each such resource:
 	1. Navigate to the corresponding resource page
 	2. Delete the resource from that page
-7. Repeat the steps indicated in the [Resource Cleanup](#resource-cleanup) section to resume the deprovisioning process from the Resource Manager Stack.
+7. Repeat the steps indicated in the [Deprovision Infrastructure Deployed via Resource Manager Stack](#deprovision-infrastructure-deployed-via-resource-manager-stack) section to resume the deprovisioning process from the Resource Manager Stack.
 If unsuccessful, repeat this section until all resources that depend on the compartment have been deprovisioned.

 #### Some other resource is indicated in the error message
 The steps indicated below walk through a workaround for deprovisioning any resources associated with the error.